arashnm80/arashnm80.github.io/handbook/choice.md

 > 50% chance of winning 1 or 10% chance of winning 5?

+**choosing to risk and play for higher reward with bigger risk and pain at least would make me sure that i'm not running away because i'm afraid.**

 ### try
 > I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.